Bird in a dream in flight with wings spread wide against a warm golden sky

 “A bird comes to those in whom something is straining upward — and still searching for permission.”

-A bird is one of the most universal symbols in human history.
+A bird is, perhaps, the most universal symbol in human history.
 In every culture, in every era, a bird is the connection between earth and sky.
 The soul.
 The messenger.
 Freedom.
 The one who sees the world from above — with a perspective unavailable to those who walk the ground.

 In the Egyptian tradition, the Ba — one of the aspects of a human soul — was depicted as a bird with a human head.
 In Christianity, the Holy Spirit appears in the form of a dove.
 In Greek mythology, birds were messengers of the gods — their flight was read as an oracle.
 In shamanism, the bird is a spirit-helper who can carry the shaman into other worlds.